On the Measurement attaining the Quantum Guesswork

-The guesswork problem can be conveniently framed as a theoretical game involving two parties, say Alice and Bob.
-At each round, Alice and Bob are given a classical and a quantum state, respectively, the latter solely dependant on the former.
+Formally, the guesswork problem can be conveniently framed as a theoretical game involving two parties, say Alice and Bob.
+At each round, Alice and Bob are given a classical and a quantum state, respectively, the latter solely dependant on the former (this naturally corresponds to a quantum ensemble or, equivalently, a classical-quantum state).
 Bob queries Alice one state at a time until he correctly guesses her classical state, at which point he pays a cost that solely depends on the number of queries he had to perform.
 The probability distribution according to which classical states are sampled, the mapping between classical and quantum states, as well as the cost function, are known in advance to the parties.
-The minimum guesswork problem consists of the minimization of Bob's average cost.

-The guesswork problem has been extensively studied in the classical case~\cite{Mas94, Ari96, AM98a, AM98b, Pli98, MS04, Sun07, HS10, CD13, SV18, Sas18}, but it was only very recently tackled in the quantum case~\cite{CCWF15, HKDW22, DBK22, DBK21}.
-In particular, in Ref.~\cite{HKDW22} it was observed that a single-measurement strategy performs as well as the most general sequential quantum-instrument strategy, and in Ref.~\cite{DBK22} sufficient conditions were derived for a two-outcome measurement to attain the guesswork.

-Here, we extend previously known results in three directions: first, by considering an arbitrary balanced cost function, whereas Refs.~\cite{HKDW22, DBK22} were restricted to the case of the identity cost function; second, by recognizing that in the qubit case the guesswork problem is equivalent to a particular instance of the finite optimization problem known as the quadratic assignment problem ~\cite{KB57, SG76, LM88, Cel98, BCPP98, BCRW98}; and third, by solving such an instance of the quadratic assignment problem for the class of so-called benevolent qubit ensembles, which includes symmetric, informationally complete (SIC) and mutually unbiased basis (MUBs) ensembles.
+The minimum quantum guesswork problem consists of the minimization of Bob's average cost.
+While previous works~\cite{HKDW22, DBK22} were restricted to the case of the identity cost function, here we consider an arbitrary balanced cost function; we remark that, in the classical case, such an extension has been considered very recently by Arslan and Haytaoglu~\cite{AH20}.
+This scenario describes, for instance, the case in which Alice increases the cost of successive queries to discourage Bob from a brute force attack.

+When the quantum state Bob has access to corresponds to a two-level quantum system, or qubit, we recognize that the computation of the minimum guesswork, by definition a continuous optimization problem over quantum measurements, is equivalent to a particular instance of the finite combinatorial optimization problem known as the quadratic assignment problem~\cite{KB57, SG76, LM88, Cel98, BCPP98, BCRW98} (QAP).
+Specifically, given that qubit states can be represented as vectors in a ball (the Bloch ball), we show that the optimal measurement is given by finding the maximum-length linear combination of the vectors of the ensemble with weights given by the values attained by the cost function.

+Finally, we solve such an instance of the QAP for the class of so-called benevolent qubit ensembles, that is, ensembles whose Gram matrix is benevolent~\cite{Cel98}.
+It immediately follows from known results on the QAP that any ensemble whose image in the Bloch ball is a regular polygon is benevolent (the guesswork of regular polygonal ensembles was computed in an independent way in Ref.~\cite{DBK22}); here we show that uniform anti-prismatic ensembles are benevolent too.
+Such a class includes ensembles that commonly find application in quantum informational tasks, such as symmetric, informationally complete (SIC) and mutually unbiased basis (MUBs) ensembles, that corresponds to tetrahedrons and octahedrons in the Bloch ball.